Mr. Meeseeks: Biography

 Each Mr. Meeseeks is a tall, blue-skinned humanoid figure with elongated, narrow limbs, a large, bulbous head, beady black eyes, and a high-pitched voice.
 Some versions of him have one or more small patches of orange hair on their head, while others are bald.
-Mr. Meeseeks usually exhibits a friendly, cheerful, and helpful demeanor; willing to assist the one who brought him into existence, however possible, in order to ensure their own death.
+Mr. Meeseeks usually exhibits a friendly, cheerful, and helpful demeanor, willing to assist the one who brought him into existence, however possible, in order to ensure their own death.
 Ideally, Mr. Meeseeks will dispatch the simple task given to him, and disappear shortly after its completion.
 However, if given a task that is outside of Mr. Meeseeks' capabilities, he will not be able to cease existing.
-This unusual lifespan will cause Mr. Meeseeks' attitude and mental state to worsen dramatically; the relatively long and tortuous existence quickly driving him to violent behavior and outright insanity, including creating more Meeseeks to assist themselves if they have access to a Meeseeks Box.
+This unusual lifespan will cause Mr. Meeseeks' attitude and mental state to worsen dramatically; the relatively long and tortuous existence quickly driving him to a dishevelled appearance, violent behavior and outright insanity, including creating more Meeseeks to assist themselves if they have access to a Meeseeks Box.
 All Mr. Meeseeks will typically say "I'm Mr. Meeseeks, look at me!" upon being created.